mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/counts-and-citations.rst

      - See :ref:`Context` for more information.
    * - ``cited_by_fbwalls_count``
      - number
-     - Number of pages that have shared on Facebook.
+     - Number of walls that have mentioned the output on Facebook.
    * - ``cited_by_feeds_count``
      - number
      - Number of blogs that have mentioned the publication.